 The Chair of the EPC will be elected to serve a one-year term.

-Faculty (tenured, tenure-track, or lecturer) members shall be recommended by the Academic Senate Nominating Committee in consultation with the Chair or Designee of the EPC.
+Faculty (tenured, tenure-track, or lecturer) members shall be recommended by the Academic Senate Nominating Committee.
 Members shall serve staggered, three-year terms and may be re-elected.

 The EPC will report annually to the CEPC.